annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

     frameborder="0">
 </iframe>

-Here is a closer look at the exact time range of the flood that occured in September, 2013 at the same gauge location.
-Note how many days it took for the stream to recover as well.
+We can see some areas with very clear differences in the NDVI spatially, in order to get a better idea as to where the edges of the fire were, I next plotted the boundary of the fire on top of the NDVI plot.

-<iframe src="/assets/flood-analysis/flood-output-floodonly.html"
+<iframe src="/assets/ndvi/ndvi_pre_post_fire_years_boundary.jpg"
     sandbox="allow-same-origin allow-scripts"
     width="700"
     height="600"